syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 [Log in](https://login.salesforce.com/) with salesforce account.

-3.After successful login, search for Dev Hub in the quick find search box and select Dev Hub.
+After successful login, search for Dev Hub in the quick find search box and select Dev Hub.
 In the Dev Hub setup tab, ensure that the **Enable Dev Hub** option is enabled.
 If it's not enabled, enable it to proceed further.

 ![Enable Dev Hub](../images/Salesforce-enable-dev-hub.png)